Infinite Frontier Year Twenty-Three

 –DC All In Special #1

 June.
 Fifty-two days have passed since the end of Absolute Power.
 The superhero community puts the final touches on the new Justice League/Watchtower venture.
 The new JL—officially named Justice League Unlimited—is ready to debut!
-Alpha members Batman, Superman, and Wonder Woman deliver JLU ID keycards to dozens of new teammates.
+Alpha members Batman, Superman (Clark), and Wonder Woman deliver JLU ID keycards to dozens of new teammates.
 Robotman and Metamorpho both turn down the invite (although Titans Vol. 4 #16 shows that Robotman later joins anyway).
 Damian scoffs at the invite, tossing away his card (but he quickly picks it up and joins anyway).
-Batman, Superman, and Wonder Woman invite the entire JLU to the grand opening of the new Watchtower satellite, which will be managed by security chief Question (Renee Montoya).
-Alpha members Superman, Batman, Wonder Woman, Zatanna, Martian Manhunter, Oracle, and Mr. Terrific address the rest of the team, which consists of Aquaman, Arsenal, Black Adam, Black Canary, Black Lightning, Blue Beetle (Jaime Reyes), Blue Beetle (Ted Kord), the Captain, Cyborg, Detective Chimp, Dr. Fate (Khalid Nassour), Dr. Light (Kimiyo Hoshi), Donna Troy, Flash (Wally West), Fire, Firestorm (Ronnie Raymond/Martin Stein), Green Arrow (Oliver Queen), Alan Ladd-Scott, Guy Gardner, Hal Jordan, Jessica Cruz, Jo Mullein, John Stewart, Hawkgirl (Kendra Saunders), Ice, Jade, Mera, Nightwing, Obsidian, Power Girl, the Question (Renee Montoya), Raven, Robin (Damian Wayne), Robin (Tim Drake), Starfire, Steel (John Henry Irons), Steel (Natasha Irons), Supergirl, Super-Man, Swamp Thing (Levi Kamei), Wonder Girl (Yara Flor), Booster Gold, Skeets, Deadman, and Beast Boy.
+Batman, Superman (Clark), and Wonder Woman invite the entire JLU to the grand opening of the new Watchtower satellite, which will be managed by security chief Question (Renee Montoya).
+Alpha members Superman (Clark), Batman, Wonder Woman, Zatanna, Martian Manhunter, Oracle, and Mr. Terrific address the rest of the team, which consists of Aquaman, Arsenal, Black Adam, Black Canary, Black Lightning, Blue Beetle (Jaime Reyes), Blue Beetle (Ted Kord), the Captain (Billy Batson), Cyborg, Detective Chimp, Dr. Fate (Khalid Nassour), Dr. Light (Kimiyo Hoshi), Donna Troy, Flash (Wally West), Fire, Firestorm (Ronnie Raymond/Martin Stein), Green Arrow (Oliver Queen), Alan Ladd-Scott, Guy Gardner, Hal Jordan, Jessica Cruz, Jo Mullein, John Stewart, Hawkgirl (Kendra Saunders), Ice, Jade, Mera, Nightwing, Obsidian, Power Girl, the Question (Renee Montoya), Raven, Robin (Damian Wayne), Robin (Tim Drake), Starfire, Steel (John Henry Irons), Steel (Natasha Irons), Supergirl, Super-Man, Swamp Thing (Levi Kamei), Wonder Girl (Yara Flor), Booster Gold, Skeets, Deadman, and Beast Boy.
 (There are a few shrouded others that can’t be made out.)
 The meeting is interrupted by Darkseid, who teleports into the Watchtower via a blank JLU ID keycard.
 Having just dispatched with the Quintessence and become the new host of the Spectre (by using a Miracle Machine), Darkseid attacks the heroes.
 Batman immediately switches to a fancy JLU costume to join the fray.
 The evil New God’s actions serve to alter the timeline in a way that cuts Booster Gold off from returning to the future.
 The heroes seemingly defeat Darkseid (who simultaneously battles the Spectre in his own mind).
-The Spectre tells Darkseid that, just as Superman is the constant living embodiment of hope, he (Darkseid) is the constant living embodiment of evil.
+The Spectre tells Darkseid that, just as Superman (Clark) is the constant living embodiment of hope, he (Darkseid) is the constant living embodiment of evil.
 Both roles are divine, and both are essential.
 As Darkseid is destroyed by the heroes, he thanks them, exclaiming, “Darkseid ends.”
 In an instant, Darkseid disappears, leaving behind a literal tear in spacetime.
-Later, Orion meets with the Superman, Batman, Wonder Woman, and Mr. Terrific.
+Later, Orion meets with the Superman (Clark), Batman, Wonder Woman, and Mr. Terrific.
 Echoing what the Spectre had told Darkseid, Orion explains to the heroes that Darkseid is a universal constant, meaning he’s probably already reincarnated.
 Not so coincidentally, Mr. Terrific reports that the previously primordial Elseworld (aka Alpha World aka Earth Alpha) has not only just become active, but it now is a fully-fleshed out world that radiates Darkseid energy as well.
 The only people that can safely travel to the Alpha World’s new universe are those imbued with tachyon particles (i.e. regular time-travelers).
 As such, Booster Gold dives through the reality tear to spy on the Alpha World.
 Upon arrival on the Alpha World, Booster Gold’s comms are severed and he realizes he’s in an evil version of Universe-0—the Absolute Universe.
 The Alpha World is an entire planet infused with Darkseid’s being.
 In other words, while a resurrected Darkseid exists on the Alpha World, the Alpha World also is Darkseid.
 And on the Alpha World, there exist grim-dark versions of Earth-0’s superheroes, including Absolute Batman, Absolute Superman, and Absolute Wonder Woman (with her skeleton pegasus).
 Booster Gold is immediately attacked by Darkseid and his evil Absolute Legion (Brainiac 5, Chameleon Boy, Colossal Boy, Cosmic Boy, Ferro Lad, Lightning Lad, Phantom Girl, Saturn Girl, Shadow Lass, Star Boy, Timberwolf, Triplicate Girl, and Ultra Boy).

 –The Question: All Along the Watchtower #1